How to figure out what is wrong with your telescope when the

 expands first in a particular direction, or "bulges" in that direction.

-In doing this, we're looking to see HOW the star expands, not
+In doing this, we're looking to

 what it looks like when it's expanded.
-It is subtle at first,
+It is subtle at

 but